Share This!

 Another common cause of a plateau is overtraining and not being fully rested.
 Signs of overtraining are muscle and joint pain, fatigue, low energy, and getting sick more often.
 Getting proper rest is just as important for your fitness progress as hitting all of your workouts.
 Rest days allow you to take a break from training and allow your body to recover.
 Then, your body can replenish its energy stores and repair muscle tissue.
 Allow at least one day a week for rest.

-If you already hit a plateau, you should be deloading.
-You can do this by significantly reducing the weight you lift, shortening your workout time, decreasing the number of sets and reps you perform, concentrating on stretching more, or taking time off a particular exercise or your training.
+If you have already hit a plateau, you should be deloading.
+You can do this by significantly reducing the weight you lift, shortening your workout time, decreasing the number of sets and reps you perform, taking time off a particular exercise or training, stretching more, or concentrating on having a recovery week.

 Make Sure You’re Ready

-Sometimes, a failure to progress to the next weight is simply a sign that you aren’t quite ready.
-Maybe your body needs more time.
+Sometimes, failure to move to the next weight is simply a sign that you aren’t quite ready.
+Maybe your body needs more time to progress.
 In this instance, fear not because waiting is the best policy here.
 You know when you’re ready straight away because you continually start hitting the top of your rep ranges.
 Even when you do switch over, focusing on deadlifts and squats is a great way to build initial strength, allowing you to slowly chip away at that plateau until, finally, you break through to the other end.

 To a Fitter Healthier You,